edwintye/edwintye.github.io/_posts/2021-12-19-the-nightmare-of-keeping-containers-updated-security.md

       languages that can compile to a single binary, like c++ or golang, worst case scenario is to deploy the application in a `scratch` image as a vulnerability mitigation strategy.

-[^3]: In a nut shell, invest in your Ops team as if they are firefighters.
+[^3]: In a nutshell, invest in your Ops team as if they are firefighters.
 Regular training, drills, and live
       action when called upon.